 - Marketing automation: Increase the effectiveness and efficiency of finding, nurturing, and converting customers while streamlining marketing and sales processes.
 With the information marketing automation offers, you’ll be able to manage and optimize the marketing and sales funnel more efficiently and offer improved support to customers.
 A marketing automation platform also serves as a facilitator of internal communication.

 - Social: Social today is where you can find your customers and connect with them on their own time.
 LinkedIn should be incorporated into the overall strategy as LinkedIn is the number one social network for driving traffic to corporate websites with its members being 50 percent more likely to engage with a company they interact with on the social platform.

-- Blog or magazine: Development of a blog or magazine that addresses the needs of customers by providing general advice, technical and educational information to increase customer and employee knowledge along with creating brand resonance.
+- Blog or magazine: Development of a blog or magazine that addresses the needs of customers by providing general advice, and technical and educational information to increase customer and employee knowledge along with creating brand resonance.

 - Free educational webinars or lunch N’ learns: Develop a series of free educational webinars or lunch n’ learns that provides training to all segments served.

 - Sales and Service Customer Relationship Management (CRM) Tool: Using a CRM will help sales to become opportunistic and proactive rather than the traditional reactive, transactional order takers.
-Implementing a CRM along with marketing automation will help align the sales, marketing and customer service functions to provide improved customer support and satisfaction by all departments supporting one another.
-When used effectively, a CRM provides every department with the ability to view every interaction with every customer, what stage they are in and what actions may need to be taken.
+Implementing a CRM along with marketing automation will help align the sales, marketing, and customer service functions to provide improved customer support and satisfaction by all departments supporting one another.
+When used effectively, a CRM provides every department with the ability to view every interaction with every customer, what stage they are in, and what actions may need to be taken.
 This improves the level of service provided and allows the entire business to work as a proactive team to satisfy customers.